bbfrederick/rapidtide/docs/index.rst

     ::

 		Informational/diagnostic files
 		XXX_commandline.txt                           - The command line used to run rapidtide XXX_formattedcommandline.txt                  - The command line, but formatted nicely XXX_memusage.txt                              - Memory statistics for the program at various timepoints during the run
 		XXX_options.txt                               - A dump of the internal structure with all of the options used during the run.
-		XXX_runtimings.txt                                    - The final output showing how long each processing step took
+		XXX_runtimings.txt                            - The final output showing how long each processing step took.

 		Pass specific outputs
 		XXX_corrdistdata_passN.txt                    - These are all the null correlations produced during the significance estimation step.
 These are used to create the significance distribution.
+		XXX_nullcorrelationhist_passN.txt             - The significance distribution histogram (use showhist to view).
 		XXX_nullcorrelationhist_passN_peak.txt        - The location of the peak of the significance distribution histogram.
-		XXX_nullcorrelationhist_passN.txt                     - The significance distribution histogram (use showhist to view).
 		XXX_referenceautocorr_passN.txt               - The autocorrelation function of the reference regressor (used for finding sidelobes).
 		XXX_reference_fmrires_passN.txt               - The reference regressor, resampled to the timepoints of the data file.
 		XXX_reference_resampres_passN.txt             - The reference regressor, resampled to the timepoints of the data file, with oversampling.
 		XXX_refinedregressor_passN.txt                - The output of the refinement process (to be passed to the next stage).

 		Final output maps
 		XXX_corrout.nii.gz                            - The oversampled correlation function over the lag range for each spatial location.
 		XXX_gaussout.nii.gz                           - A fit to the oversampled correlation function over the lag range for each spatial location.
 		XXX_lagmask.nii.gz                            - The mask showing all voxels where correlation values were returned.
-		XXX_lagsigma.nii.gz                                   - The width of the largest crosscorrelation peak within the lag range (NB:
+		XXX_lagsigma.nii.gz                           - The width of the largest crosscorrelation peak within the lag range (NB: This partially indicates MTT, but in practice it is dominated by the width of the autocorrelation function of the reference regressor,
-									This partially indicates MTT, but in practice it is dominated by the width of the autocorrelation function of the reference regressor, so is less useful than it might otherwise be.)
+                                                                so is less useful than it might otherwise be.)
 		XXX_lagstrengths.nii.gz                       - The maximum crosscorrelation strength over the lag range (R).
 		XXX_lagtimes.nii.gz                           - The correlation delay with maximum R over the lag range.
 		XXX_mean.nii.gz                               - The mean of the datafile over time for all voxels.
 		XXX_p_lt_0pPPP_mask.nii.gz                    - The mask showing all voxels with R meeting the p<PPP significance threshold.
 		XXX_R2.nii.gz                                 - The squared maximum correlation coefficient at every voxel.
 		XXX_refinemask.nii.gz                         - The voxels used for refinement in the last refinement pass (only present if refinement is performed).
-		XXX_laghist_peak.txt
-		XXX_laghist.txt

 		GLM filter results
 		XXX_filtereddata.nii.gz                       - The input data with the voxel specific delayed LFO waveform regressed out.
 		XXX_fitcoff.nii.gz                            - Map of the fit amplitude for the delayed LFO waveform.
 		XXX_fitNorm.nii.gz                            - I have no idea.
-		XXX_fitR2.nii.gz                                      - Map of the squared R value for the fit (multiply by 100 to get the percent of the
-									variance explained by the LFO regressor).
+		XXX_fitR2.nii.gz                              - Map of the squared R value for the fit (multiply by 100 to get the percent of the variance explained by the LFO regressor).
 		XXX_fitR.nii.gz                               - Map of the R value for the fit.

 		Final output
-		XXX_p_lt_0pPPP_thresh.txt
-		XXX_sigfit.txt
+		XXX_p_lt_0pPPP_thresh.txt                     - The p<PPP correlation threshold.
+		XXX_sigfit.txt                                - The parameters of the fit to the significance distribution

 		XXX_reference_origres_prefilt.txt
 		XXX_reference_origres.txt
-		XXX_Rhist_peak.txt
-		XXX_Rhist.txt
-		XXX_strengthhist_peak.txt
-		XXX_strengthhist.txt
-		XXX_widthhist_peak.txt
-		XXX_widthhist.txt
+		XXX_laghist.txt                               - Histogram of maximum crosscorrelation lags over all fit voxels XXX_laghist_peak.txt
+		XXX_Rhist.txt                                 - Histogram of maximum crosscorrelation values over all fit voxels XXX_Rhist_peak.txt
+		XXX_strengthhist.txt                          - Histogram of maximum crosscorrelation values over all fit voxels XXX_strengthhist_peak.txt
+		XXX_widthhist.txt                             - Histogram of crosscorrelation peak width over all fit voxels XXX_widthhist_peak.txt

 		Other
 		XXX_dispersioncalcfreqs_passN.txt             - These files are produced for me for secret reasons.
-Well, not secret, but
-		XXX_dispersioncalcspecmag_passN.txt                     only partially thought out reasons.
-If they come to anything, I'll say
+		XXX_dispersioncalcspecmag_passN.txt             Well, not secret, but only partially thought out reasons.
-		XXX_dispersioncalcspecphase_passN.txt                   what they are supposed to mean.
+		XXX_dispersioncalcspecphase_passN.txt           If they come to anything, I'll say what they are XXX_dispersioncalcvecs_passN.txt                supposed to mean.
-		XXX_dispersioncalcvecs_passN.txt
 		XXX_globallaghist_passN_peak.txt
 		XXX_globallaghist_passN.txt